Bourbon whiskey: History

 In 1964, when Americans consumed around 77 million gallons of bourbon, a concurrent resolution adopted by the United States Congress in 1964 declared bourbon to be a "distinctive product of the United States" and asked "the appropriate agencies of the United States Government ... [to] take appropriate action to prohibit importation into the United States of whiskey designated as 'Bourbon Whiskey.
 A U.S. federal regulation now restricts the definition of bourbon for whiskey to only include spirits produced in the U.S.

 In recent years, bourbon and Tennessee whiskey, which is sometimes regarded as a different type of spirit but generally meets the legal requirements to be called bourbon, have enjoyed significant growth in popularity.
 The industry trade group Distilled Spirits Council of the United States (DISCUS) tracks sales of bourbon and Tennessee whiskey together.

-According to DISCUS, during 2009–2014, the volume of 9-liter cases of whiskey increased by 28.5% overall.
+According to DISCUS, during 2009–2014, the number of 9-liter cases of whiskey sold increased by 28.5% overall.
 Higher-end bourbon and whiskeys experienced the greatest growth.
 Gross supplier revenues (including federal excise tax) for U.S. bourbon and Tennessee whiskey increased by 46.7% over the 2009–2014 period, with the greatest growth coming from high-end products.
 In 2014, more than 19 million nine-liter cases of bourbon and Tennessee whiskey were sold in the U.S., generating almost $2.7 billion in wholesale distillery revenue.
 U.S. exports of bourbon whiskey surpassed $1 billion for the first time in 2013; distillers hailed the rise of a "golden age of Kentucky bourbon" and predicted further growth.
 In 2014, it was estimated that U.S. bourbon whiskey exports surpassed $1 billion, making up the majority of the U.S. total of $1.6 billion in spirits exports.
 Major export markets for U.S. spirits are, in descending order: Canada, the United Kingdom, Germany, Australia, and France.
 The largest percentage increases in U.S. exports were, in descending order: Brazil, the Dominican Republic, Bahamas, Israel, and United Arab Emirates.
 Key elements of growth in the markets showing the largest increases have been changes of law, trade agreements, and reductions of tariffs, as well as increased consumer demand for premium-category spirits.

+During the second Trump administration, international sales of bourbon decreased significantly as importing countries curtailed their purchases.
+Provinces in Canada, which until the trade war and annexation threats had comprised 10% of Kentucky's whiskey business, stopped selling American products in government-owned liquor stores.
+This led to a contraction in the bourbon business, with multiple distilleries filing for bankruptcy.
+Overall exports of American spirits, bourbon included, fell 9% between 2024 and 2025.